 There are so many decisions facing children and youth today that it is important that we educate them to help guide them in making the correct ones.
 A pros and cons chart is a great way to demonstrate the thought process that goes into making an educated choice.
 The T-Chart layout is perfect for creating such a layout.
 A two-cell chart automatically creates the divide.
 A pros and cons format is great for all students, but can be especially great for students who struggle with making appropriate and safe choices.

 This template is just that, a template.
-You are free to organize it anyway that works for you and your students.
+You are free to organize it anyway that works for you and your students and customize it based on their level and needs.
 The compare and contrast template is created using our T-Chart Layout.
 Learn more about this graphic organizer in our T-Chart article.To create your own T-Chart follow these simple steps:

-The compare and contrast format has a little something for everyone.
+The compare and contrast format has a little something for everyone, and with Storyboard That, the addition of images makes learning fun!
 We are confident you will enjoy using it in your classroom.